New Year 2025: Dubai announces free public parking

 Likewise, the E102 bus route from Al Jafiliya Bus Station will be suspended from 31 December 2024 to 1 January 2025.
 Passengers are advised to use the same route from Ibn Battuta Bus Station to Shabiya Musaffah during this period.

-RTA noted the marine transport timings for the following routes on December 31:
+RTA noted the marine transport timings for the following routes for the New Year's holiday 2025:

 Water Taxi routes: